mvinnakota/mvinnakota.github.io/_portfolio/research.md

 collection: portfolio
 ---

 Here's some of my current research on flood policies and hurricane impacts.
-Please contact me for any additional informaton about this work.
+Please contact me for any additional information about this work.

 <h3>
 Levees: Infrastructure and Insurance as Adaptation to Flood Risk (with Anna Ziff)